mike1o1/ember-material-design/README.md

 $ ember install ember-material-design
 ```

-This project uses SASS for compiling spreadsheets.
+This project uses SASS for compiling stylesheets.
 Import them into your styles.scss.

 ```sass
 @import "ember-material-design";